 Southern baseball wins game 2 over Arkansas Pine Bluff 7-4

-BATON ROUGE - The Southern baseball wins game 2 over Arkansas Pine-Bluff.
+BATON ROUGE - The Southern baseball team wins game two over Arkansas Pine-Bluff.

-The Jags got a good outing from for Zachary Pitcher Anthony Fidanza who threw 7 innings, only giving up 1 run with 8 strikeouts.
+The Jags got a good outing from Zachary pitcher Anthony Fidanza who threw seven innings, only giving up one run with eight strikeouts.

 Trending News

-Southern is now 14-9 in SWAC play, they will look for the sweep tomorrow at 1.
+Southern is now 14-9 in SWAC play, and they will look for the sweep tomorrow at 1 p.m.

 More News